 The roundtable indicated a significant level of interest in understanding what response playbooks should look like for cyber and other operational resiliency incidents.
 There was also much discussion about when and how the board should be involved.
 Overall, the group agreed that the board should be notified promptly when there is an event that is likely to require disclosure to investors, regulators or both.
 Additionally, the board should be aware of the company’s response to the event but should not drive the action.

 The question around the board’s proper role in situations involving resiliency surfaced many times at the NACD roundtable.
 There was general agreement that the board should be engaged with (1) understanding and supporting the strategy for operational resiliency, including management’s delineation of those services identified as most critical, (2) selecting the tolerances used to gauge and measure impact, (3) exercising governance and oversight with respect to management’s execution of the operational resiliency strategy, and (4) working with the CEO to address mission-critical issues.
 There was also much discussion on how granular the board’s engagement should be.
-All of the directors recognised that matters that could damage the company’s reputation and erode brand image warranted the board’s closest attention and timely oversight.
+All of the directors recognized that matters that could damage the company’s reputation and erode brand image warranted the board’s closest attention and timely oversight.

-To illustrate, should the board specifically approve management’s identification of the important business services for the organisation and the impact tolerances that have been set for each of these services?
+To illustrate, should the board specifically approve management’s identification of the important business services for the organization and the impact tolerances that have been set for each of these services?
 This is emerging as a requirement in financial services, necessitating that boards regularly review assessments of the firm’s important business services, impact tolerances, and scenario analyses evaluating its ability to remain within the selected impact tolerances for the identified services.
 But in most industries, getting to that level of granularity is strictly at the board’s discretion.

 Individual board members are not required to be technical experts on operational resilience.
 However, directors should collectively possess adequate knowledge, skills and experience to constructively challenge senior management and evaluate decisions that could have significant consequences to operational resilience.
-They should also expect management to provide appropriate information and periodic reporting on the operational resiliency programme.
+They should also expect management to provide appropriate information and periodic reporting on the operational resiliency program.

 Key takeaway: In discussing the board’s role, the roundtable focused on how to delineate the responsibilities of management and the board.
 Directors at the roundtable agreed that clear accountability and responsibilities should be established for management, and that a policy statement can be helpful in this regard.
-To that end, it can be useful to understand how the operational resiliency programme is organised, who is responsible for preparing for and responding to various resilience events, and the extent to which line-of-business leaders are engaged for specific business services.
+To that end, it can be useful to understand how the operational resiliency program is organized, who is responsible for preparing for and responding to various resilience events, and the extent to which line-of-business leaders are engaged for specific business services.

 Management also should be able to demonstrate that they have a clear, front-to-back mapping perspective regarding the possible vulnerabilities affecting those services.